netsec-ethz/scion-tutorials/content/as_visualization/webapp.md

 # Webapp AS Visualization

+!!!
+TODO

+    Check & update

+    Decide on a name!? ;-)

 ## Webapp Setup

 Webapp is a Go application that will serve up a static web portal to make it easy to visualize and experiment with SCIONLab test apps on a virtual machine.